DataDog/dd-trace-rb/docs/UpgradeGuide.md

 Traces do not implicitly propagate across threads, as they are considered different execution contexts.

 However, if you wish to do this, trace propagation across threads is similar to cross-process.
-A `TraceDigest` should be produced and consumed.
+A `TraceDigest` should be produced by the parent thread and consumed by the child thread.

 NOTE: The same `TraceOperation` object should never be shared between threads; this would create race conditions.